 A line of credit is a flexible loan from a financial institution; as such, borrowers must get approval for them.
 The borrower usually begins accruing interest charges as soon as the money lent out.

-Of course, there are many similarities between a line of credit and other borrowing options, including high-interest short-term loans of last resort offered by providers such as the Personal Money Store.
+Of course, there are many similarities between a line of credit and other borrowing options, including high-interest short-term loans of last resort.
 However, there are also significant differences.
 Some of the drawbacks of using or maintaining a line of credit include: difficulty in being approved if you have a poor credit score, and annual or monthly maintenance fees for unused credit lines.